Arizona Black Rattlesnake

 A group of researchers discovered this for themselves when they began photographing a female and her brood in Arizona.
 A typically passive female, this snake “Poked her head out of her shelter and then proceeded to crawl from her refuge toward us, still rattling, and glaring directly at us.
 Our once-placid Woody was now fearless and wanted us to know she would not tolerate our advance.”

-The Arizona black rattlesnake’s genus name describes its rattle (Crotalus).
+The Arizona black rattlesnake’s scientific name is Crotalus cerberus, with its genus name describing its rattle (Crotalus).
 The specific epithet, cerberus, means spotted and originates in Greek with Kerberos.
 In Greek mythology, Cerberus was the three-headed guardian of the Underworld.
 In 1875, Elliot Coues described it as “Particularly repulsive due to the great size to which it attains, the caliber of the body, and the black color.”
 Coues called it the black rattlesnake, and the name stuck.

 It is endemic to Arizona and far western New Mexico, so it’s commonly called the Arizona black rattlesnake.
 Although many people also call it a timber rattlesnake because of where it lives, this isn’t the timber rattlesnake of central and eastern United States.
 That is a different species: Crotalus horridus.